-Dedicated in 1857, the rolling slopes of Maple Hill became the final resting place of early settlers of Minneapolis, and Civil War veterans.
-During the first 30 years, over 5,000 bodies were buried here.
-Without much thought to perpetual care at the cemetery, the grounds fell into disrepair.
+Dedicated in 1857, the rolling slopes of Maple Hill became the final resting place of early settlers of Minneapolis and Civil War veterans.
+Over the next 30 years, more than 5,000 bodies were buried in the cemetery.
+Because little thought was given to the ongoing maintenance and care of the cemetery, the grounds quickly fell into disrepair.

-By 1894, 1,321 bodies and 82 monuments had been moved to the Lakewood and Hillside Cemeteries.
-The rest were left neglected and uncared for in a now abandoned cemetery.
-In 1908 the Minneapolis Park Board had taken possession of the land with the intent of keeping the cemetery intact, but neighborhood residents complained that the cemetery had become an eyesore and so neglected that many caskets were exposed to view.
-As the debate on how to handle the cemetery raged, neighbors fed up with the inaction took it upon themselves to do something about it.
+By 1894, just over 1,300 bodies and 82 monuments from Maple Hill had been moved to either Lakewood or Hillside Cemetery.
+The remaining graves were left neglected and uncared for in an abandoned cemetery.
+The Minneapolis Park Board took possession of the land in 1908 with the intent of keeping the cemetery intact, but neighborhood residents complained that it had become an eyesore and so neglected that many caskets were exposed.